GuyBarzily/Moveo-Task/README.md

 The app was created with React.js on the client side, Node.js on the server side and MongoDB as the databsae.

-The client side was deployed on Firebase using firebase hosting and the server was deployed using Render.
+The client side was deployed on Firebase using firebase hosting and the server was deployed using Railway.

 code blocks solutions: